StayHungryStayFoolish/Notebook/docs/AWSCloud/WellArchitect/CostOptimizationPillar/Bill/CUR_Tutorial.md

            Confirm password – Retype the password.

-   **Use Navicat( other db tools) must use `Master username & Master password`, pls record info.**

-   3.6 In the `Instance configuration` section, , choose the template that meets your needs.
+   3.6 In the `Instance configuration` section, choose the template that meets your needs.

    3.7 In the `Storage` and `Availability & durability` sections, use the default values.